 A divorce will impact more than just your children and spouse.
 It may also impact your estate plan.

-Before or during your marriage, you may have to revise your will or even divide your trusts and assets.
+Before or during your marriage, you may have to revise your will or even divide your trusts and assets, preferably with an estate planning attorney.
 But what happens to a trust when you divorce?

 Remember, having a trust is beneficial for many reasons.
 It can protect assets from taxes and other issues; however, some issues may arise if you plan to get a divorce.
 Knowing your rights and the laws regarding property division for trusts is helpful.
 Using the services of an attorney will ensure that you make the right decisions regarding the trust and asset division.

 There’s a good chance you created a living trust to avoid going through probate.
 You may have had no idea that you would be getting married, let alone divorced.
 With a trust, there may be property that your spouse is partially entitled to when you file for divorce.

 When you divorce, the property that you and your spouse own will be either “marital property” or “separate property.”
 Marital property will include everything that you and your spouse earned or acquired while you were married, regardless of whose name it is in.

 For separate property, though, these are assets that belong only to you or to your spouse.
 This includes property that you owned, only in your name, before you married.
 It also includes inheritances and gifts.
 In Indiana, separate property only remains separate through a prenuptial agreement.
 In Kentucky, a prenuptial agreement is not required in order to argue that an item is separate.

 If you have marital property in your trust, then your spouse will probably have rights to half of what is in it.
 The trust itself may also be marital property if it was set up with your spouse and includes marital property.
 In this situation, the trust will have to be dissolved, and then the assets that it contains should be divided evenly between you and your spouse.

 Revocable vs. Irrevocable Trusts